armsp/AIFU/README.md

 ```
 ## Features to come

-- [ ] automatic extraction of Affected Group
-- [ ] Automtic extraction of Perpeterator
-- [ ] Analysis of text (NLP) to extract the **cause** and the **effect**, short summary
+- [x] Analysis of text to extract the **cause** and the **effect**, short summary
 - [ ] Graph representations of relations
-- [ ] take snapshots of articles using github actions becasue articles may expire or move
+- [ ] take snapshots of articles using github actions becasue articles may expire or move (latest selenium for chrome has an inbuilt option to do this)
-- [ ] Extracting more technical information from the links as you said in the meeting – we either do this using ChatGPT “API calls” or make our own Q&A model for:
+- [x] Extracting more technical information from the links – we either do this using ChatGPT “API calls” or make our own Q&A model for:
   * Who developed the model/AI system?
   * How and where was it deployed?
   * What ORG/group of people used it and how?